Quantum phase diagrams of Dicke-Ising models by a wormhole algorithm

 {\it Phase diagram of the DIM.}

-The obtained quantum phase diagram for ferromagnetic Ising interactions is displayed in \Fig{fig:phase_diag_ferro} while the one for antiferromagnetic interactions is shown in \Fig{fig:phase_diag_aferro} (see \cite{sm} for the effect of an \mbox{$A^2$-term}).
-For ferromagnetic Ising interactions, the $\mathbb{Z}_2$ spin-flip symmetry is broken for any finite longitudinal field $\epsilon$.
-Therefore, there is only one transition from the normal to the superradiant phase.
-Applying the same variational mean field ansatz as in \cite{Zhang2014}, one finds a second-order phase transition at $\epsilon = 2(g^2/\omega + Jd)$, which is the same expression as for the antiferromagnetic case (see background in \Fig{fig:phase_diag_ferro}).
-In contrast, our unbiased QMC results for the linear chain and the square lattice show that this transition is first order for small longitudinal fields $\epsilon \ll J$ in agreement with self-consistent mean field \cite{Puel2024}, while for large longitudinal fields $\epsilon \gg J$, the transition becomes continuous.
+The obtained quantum phase diagrams for ferro- and antiferro-magnetic Ising interactions are displayed in \Fig{fig:phase_diag_ferro} and \Fig{fig:phase_diag_aferro} respectively (see \cite{sm} for the effect of an \mbox{$A^2$-term}).
+As the $\mathbb{Z}_2$ spin-flip symmetry is broken for any longitudinal field $\epsilon$, there is only one transition from the normal to the superradiant phase in the ferromagnetic case.
+Applying the same variational mean field ansatz as in \cite{Zhang2014}, one finds a second-order transition at $\epsilon = 2(g^2/\omega - \abs{J}d)$, which is the same expression as for the antiferromagnetic case (see background in \Fig{fig:phase_diag_ferro}).
+In contrast, our unbiased QMC results for the chain and the square lattice show that this transition is first order for small longitudinal fields $\epsilon \ll \abs{J}$ in agreement with self-consistent mean field \cite{Puel2024}, while for large longitudinal fields $\epsilon \gg \abs{J}$, the transition becomes second order.
 In the latter regime the QMC results match perfectly with the ones from the variational mean field ansatz which is consistent with recent analytical findings \cite{Schellenberger2024}.
-The continuous phase transition exhibits the same criticality (long-range mean field) as the pure Dicke model with $J=0$ as discussed above.
-The first- and second-order regimes connect at a multicritical point at approximately $\epsilon \approx \abs{J}$ which therefore shifts to smaller values of $\epsilon$ for constant $Jd$ and increasing spatial dimension.
+The second-order transition exhibits the same criticality (long-range mean field) as the pure Dicke model with $J=0$ as discussed above.
+The first- and second-order regimes connect at a multicritical point at approximately $\epsilon \approx \abs{J}$ which shifts to smaller values of $\epsilon$ for constant $\abs{J}d$ and increasing spatial dimension.